cac04/git-pair/README.md

 ## Notes

-The list of possible authors is stored in your global `.gitconfig`.
+The list of possible authors is stored in your global `~/.gitconfig`.
 The list of currently active authors is stored in the local `.git/config` of your current repo.
 This way you can have different authors active in different repos at the same time, but you can share their contact details across all repos.

+Although `git pair add` will always add to `~/.gitconfig`, the list of possible authors is actually read from all your git configs: so a system administrator could pre-populate a list of possible authors to be shared by all users by putting them in `/etc/gitconfig`.